 SET hg_experimental_serverless_computing_required_cores = 96;

--- Execute the SQL query.
+-- Run the query.

 INSERT INTO sink_tbl SELECT * FROM source_tbl;

--- Reset the configuration.
+-- Reset both parameters.

 reset hg_computing_resource;

-reset hg_experimental_serverless_computing_required_cores;Adjust the Required Cores strategy
+reset hg_experimental_serverless_computing_required_cores;Adjust the resource allocation ratio

--- Modify at the SQL level
+-- Apply at the SQL level (current session only).

 SET hg_experimental_serverless_computing_resource_allocation_ratio = 4;

--- Modify at the user level
+-- Apply at the user level.

 ALTER USER "ROLE_NAME" IN DATABASE DB_NAME SET hg_experimental_serverless_computing_resource_allocation_ratio = 4;

--- Modify at the DB level
+-- Apply at the database level.

 ALTER DATABASE DB_NAME SET hg_experimental_serverless_computing_resource_allocation_ratio = 4;